PurpurMC/PurpurDocs/docs/Configuration.md

 * takes-damage-from-water
     - **default**: true
     - **description**: Set to false for this mob to stop taking damage from water
+* aggressive-towards-spawned-endermites
+    - **default**: false
+    - **description**: Set to true to make enderman aggro towards spawned endermites
+* ignore-players-wearing-dragon-head
+    - **default**: false
+    - **description**: Set to true to make enderman ignore players that wear the dragon head
+* disable-player-stare-aggression
+    - **default**: false
+    - **description**: Set to true to stop an enderman from going aggro by a player looking into the enderman's eyes
 * attributes
     * max_health
         - **default**: 40.0